Implicit transaction costs and the fundamental theorems of asset pricing: Self-financing portfolio

 Therefore, we have to prove that the terms on the right-hand side exist as $n\rightarrow\infty$.
-Let's focus on the first term and let $Z^1$ be a c\'adl\'ag process.
-We are going to show that
+Let's focus on the second term and suppose $Z^1$ is a c\'adl\'ag process.
+By the above lemma, $J^{Z^1}_{\epsilon}$ is finite and therefore the second limit can be written as